LovedeepB/Hollywood-Genre-Dashboard-In-R/readme.md

 2. Install R studio
 link: https://rstudio.com/products/rstudio/download/
 3. Once R studio is downloaded open it up.
 There are two ways to install r shiny on your computer.
-   - type in
+   - One method is type in
 	```
 		install.packages("shiny")
 	```
-    - Go to the lower right hand corner and click on the **Packages** tab and then click install.
+    - Another is go to the lower right hand corner and click on the **Packages** tab and then click install.
 Type in the name **shiny** in the input box that appears.